stschiff/sequenceTools/README.md

 Note: You do not have to use a positions file in your `samtools` step.
 You can also just generate pileup-data for every covered position (default without passing a positions file via `-l`) and have pileupCaller filter the sites for you.
 This makes sense for dense genotyping, but a positions file might speed up the process for sparser genotyping.

+### SingleStrandMode

+pileupCaller supports a special calling mode (`--singleStrandMode`) for sequencing data generated from single-stranded libraries (Gansauge, Marie-Theres, and Matthias Meyer.
+2013.
+“Single-Stranded DNA Library Preparation for the Sequencing of Ancient or Damaged DNA.”
+Nature Protocols 8 (4): 737–48.).
+The idea is that at C/T SNPs, forward mapping reads are discarded, and at G/A SNPs, reverse mapping reads are discarded.
+This will get rid of post-mortem ancient DNA damage in a conservative way, i.e. it will remove more than necessary and make sure that the remainder of the data is clean of DNA damage, improving the overall calling quality.

+There is an important catch: If you have data from paired-end sequencing, and you are using _unmerged_ reads, then this approach will fail, as it will then _not_ discard potentially damaged reads.

+So there are two options if you have Paired-end sequencing data:
+1) Use only merged reads and `--singleStrandMode`
+2) Use all reads but do _not_ use `--singleStrandMode`.
+Instead, in such cases I recommend to trim reads from both ends to remove ancient DNA damage.
+Depending on the details of the library construction, you may have UDG-treated data, in which case fewer basepairs would have to be trimmed.

 ## vcf2eigenstrat

 Simple tool to convert a VCF file to an Eigenstrat file.
 Pretty self-explanatory.
 Please run `vcf2eigenstrat --help` to output some documentation.